 Sellers often get tripped up here.
 They see a strong sale on a nearby lake and assume they should price their property the same.
 But buyers aren’t shopping “nearby.”
 They’re shopping for what this lake has to offer.

-If the lake has less shoreline, more weeds, heavier traffic, or a fading view, buyers respond accordingly.
+If the lake has less lakefront, more weeds, heavier traffic, or a fading view, buyers respond accordingly.
 The adjustment shows up as price reductions, extended days on market, or lower final-sale numbers.

 Don’t borrow confidence from a different lake.
 Evaluate the one in front of you on its own terms.